 “It is important that we take in what we have learnt over the past few years during the pandemic to enhance our BE [built environment] sector’s resilience,” he reminded.
 “This includes reducing our reliance on foreign manpower for labour-intensive tasks, and doing more to fulfil our net-zero climate goals.”

 Over the medium-term, BCA expects the total construction demand to reach between S$25 and S$32 billion per year from 2024 to 2027.

 The public sector will continue to lead demand and is expected to contribute S$14-$18 billion per annum from 2024 to 2027, with about 60% of demand made up by building projects and the rest by civil engineering works.

-Besides public housing developments, public sector construction demand over the medium term will be supported by various major developments such as MRT projects including the Cross Island Line (Phases 2 & 3), Downtown Line Extension to Sungei Kadut and Brickland North South Line station, Toa Payoh Integrated Development and Woodlands Checkpoint redevelopment.
+Besides public housing developments, public sector construction demand over the medium-term will be supported by various major developments, such as MRT projects including the Cross Island Line (Phases 2 & 3), Downtown Line Extension to Sungei Kadut and Brickland North South Line station, as well as Toa Payoh Integrated Development and Woodlands Checkpoint redevelopment.

 Private sector construction demand is projected to remain steady over the medium-term, reaching approximately S$11-$14 billion per annum from 2024 to 2027, in view of healthy investment commitments amid Singapore’s strong economic fundamentals.

 Mr Lee pointed out that “the government is committed to lead by example as the main driver of construction demand.”